Что делать, если в процессе выполнения скрапинга ваш IP заблокировали?

 12 June 2025

-Web scraping is the collection of a large amount of data from one or multiple websites, which involves frequent requests to the website's server for the sought information.
-Such traffic by site owners can be considered undesirable because:
+Web scraping is the collection of a large amount of data from one or several websites, which involves frequent requests to the server of that website for the desired information.
+Such traffic can be considered unwanted by site owners because:

 • increases network usage;

-• slows down the website’s response time to user requests up to complete downtime;
+• slows down the site’s response time to user requests up to complete downtime;

-• can lead to theft of commercial and other confidential information.
+• can lead to the theft of commercial and other information.

-First of all, familiarize yourself with the rules of the website you plan to scrape — if there is a prohibition on scraping, you are highly likely to get an IP ban.
-Specifically, you might get blocked for:
+First of all, familiarize yourself with the rules of the site you are planning to scrape — if there is a prohibition on scraping, then you are likely to get IP ban with high probability.
+Specific reasons for blocking:

-1. Too many requests per unit of time from one IP or a pool of IPs;
+1. Too many requests per unit of time from one IP or IP pool;

-2. Creating high load on the website being accessed;
+2. Creating high load on the site you are accessing;

 3. Falling into a bot trap;

-4. The parser does not resemble actions of a real user.
-When you are IP banned, you may either lose access to the entire site from that IP or to specific pages.
-If you have received a ban, here is what you can do.
+4. The parser does not mimic the actions of a real user.
+When you are IP banned, you will either be unable to access the site entirely from that IP or only access certain pages.
+If you have been banned, here is what you can do.

 StableProxy